|Wake-up and Preparations for EVA-2||Climbing Cone Ridge|

 [Jones - "Since, fairly quickly, you were far enough away from the LM that even a 'locator' wouldn't give a very accurate distance."]

 [Mitchell - "Yeah.
 No, we did it all from the pans.
 Took a pan from a place and that way they were able to triangulate on the prominent features and backtrack us."]

 [Ed left the LM with the MET at about 131:44:06 and, after moving east a relatively short way, stopped for perhaps two minutes (131:46:44 to 131:48:37) while he consulted the map and waited for Al to catch up.
-During the traverse to Station A, they were actually on the move for about 8 minutes.
-Their average speed, therefore, was about 25 meters per minute or 1.5 km/hr.
+During the traverse to Station A, they were actually on the move for about 8 minutes and travelled about 190 meters.
+Their average speed, therefore, was about 24 meters per minute or 1.4 km/hr.
 This is slow by the standards of runs on other missions, primarily because of the need to pull the MET and consult the map.
 During a run from Sharp Crater eastward toward Surveyor Crater, Pete Conrad and Al Bean did 220 m in 3 minutes 20 seconds for an average speed of about 66 meters per minute.
 Running speeds over similar distances during Apollo 15, 16, and 17 were as much as 90 meters/minute, in part because the crews for those missions had the advantage of a more flexible suit.]

 131:54:32 Mitchell: Yeah, this a good place for A and I might also comment, Fredo, that we have an appearance here, quite often, like raindrops; (like) a very few raindrops have splattered the surface.
 It gives you that appearance.
 Obviously, they haven't; but it's that sort of texture.
 In places.